rootCircle/blog/docs/project/bgit.md

 bgit
 ```

-That's it, no complex subcommands or weird flags.
+That's it—no complex subcommands or weird flags.
 From there, `bgit` works by asking you simple questions.
-It uses "yes/no" prompts, multiple-choice questions, and occasional text inputs to guide your workflow.
-Want to commit, but have unstaged files? `bgit` will ask you what to do with them.
+It uses yes/no prompts, multiple-choice questions, and occasional text inputs to guide your workflow.
+Want to commit but have unstaged files? `bgit` will ask you what to do with them.
 Accidentally staging a secret `.env` file? `bgit` will catch it.

 The power remains with you, but the process is safer and heavily focused on best practices.

 ## The `bgit` Philosophy: Simplicity over Configurability

 Git is incredibly powerful, but its endless flexibility can be a curse for beginners.
 The fear of running the wrong command can be paralyzing.
-While this configurability is a blessing for power users, it also opens extra leg room for stupidity for those less experienced, including me.
+While this configurability is a blessing for power users, it also opens extra room for stupidity for those less experienced (including me).
 On the other hand, too little configurability can make the tool rigid and unsuitable for diverse needs.

 `bgit` takes a strong stance here: it intentionally limits configuration to create a straightforward, safe path.
 We handle the "great responsibility" so you can focus on your code.